(reading time: 1 hour, 26 minutes)

 She thought she had no choice that night.
 A fresh storm was about them with a belligerent curtain of rain.
 Lightning cracked the sky and scattered the stars.
 The water closets shook violently in the wind as Wympona approached them, ankle deep in mud.
 She had both hands wrapped around her belly.
 It was still early, perhaps false labor, but she couldn’t take that chance.
 If Tam-pam was right, if it was a ciababe, it might need the privacy of the stall.

 She pulled one open and threw herself onto the pot.
 She closed the door, but it did barely anything to keep the storm out.
 Her toes were still immersed in the filthy water.
-The pounding of the rain on the top curtain was so loud that the sound seemed to strike her scalp.
+The pounding of the rain on the top curtain was so loud that the sound drilled her scalp.
 The tight pain struck again, radiating throughout her body.
 The child squirmed.

 “Blad!
 Blad, our child is coming!
 Where are you?
 I need you!
 Come out!
 Please come out!”
 Someone stomped outside her stall, splashing toward her.
 She put a hand on each curtain to stabilize herself.
 “Blad?
 I’m in here!”
 The door swung open.